Fusion Martial Arts Canberra

 Physical Fitness, Self-Confidence, Camaraderie, Empowerment and Self-Defense strategies for adults and kids.

-Three convenient locations around Canberra in Holder, Macquarie and Barton (Telopea).
+Four convenient locations around Canberra in Holder, Macquarie, Belconnen and Barton.

 When you have passion for what you do, success tends to come along for the ride.
 At Fusion Martial Arts we have a passion not only for martial arts but also for nurturing a family-friendly environment our students and instructors can use to achieve their goals.